amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 }
 {% endcodeblock %}

-When we have a chain of nodes where each one points to the next one we a **Singly Linked list**.
+When we have a chain of nodes where each one points to the next one, we a **Singly Linked list**.

 ### Singly Linked Lists

-For a singly linked list, we only have to worry about every element having a reference to the next one.
+For a singly linked list, we only have to worry about every element referencing the next one.

 We start by constructing the root or head element.